 Relative strength index (RSI) is one of the top concepts in technical analysis.
-It was devised by Welles Wilder (who also discovered ATR and the parabolic stop-and-reverse system), but others have modified and adapted Wilder’s basic concept, so you will see various versions.
+It was devised by Welles Wilder (who also discovered ATR and the parabolic stop-and-reverse system), but others have modified and adapted Wilder’s basic concept so that you will see various versions.
 Oddly enough, the top three adapters all have names that start with the letter C — Cardwell, Cutler, and Chande.

-The core concept is an arithmetic manipulation of the ratio of upmoves to downmoves over a fixed period to convert the ratio to an oscillator that ranges between zero and 100.
-The RSI line measures momentum but has the added benefit of signaling the end of a move, since we assume momentum fizzles ahead of price.
+The core concept is an arithmetic manipulation of the ratio of up moves to down moves over a fixed period to convert the ratio to an oscillator that ranges between zero and 100.
+The RSI line measures momentum but has the added benefit of signaling the end of a move since we assume momentum fizzles ahead of price.

 The formulation begins with relative strength, defined as the 14-period exponential moving average of the closes on days when the close was over the open divided by the 14-period exponential moving average of the closes on days when the close was below the open.
-Note that 14 periods was Wilder’s idea but later adapters also recommend 9 and 25 periods, or you can backtest to find an optimum number for your currency and timeframe.
+Note that 14 periods was Wilder’s idea, but later adapters also recommend 9 and 25 periods, or you can backtest to find an optimum number for your currency and timeframe.

 For example, say your currency closed higher on 9 of 14 days.
 You would average the daily gain on those 9 days but using 14 days as the divisor (not 9).
 You would average the daily loss on the 5 losing days, also dividing by 14.
 Divide the winnings days by the losing days and you have relative strength.